 Our Federal Criminal Defense Team draws upon decades of front-line prosecutorial and criminal defense experience, and is comprised of the following members:

-To complement this highly qualified criminal defense team, The Barry A. Cohen Law Group retains the services of an investigation team, as well as draws upon a cadre of outside investigators with specific areas of expertise and knowledge, including securities experts, former FBI or IRS agents, or expert accounting and IT personnel.
+To complement this highly qualified criminal defense team, The Barry A. Cohen Legal Team retains the services of an investigation team, as well as draws upon a cadre of outside investigators with specific areas of expertise and knowledge, including securities experts, former FBI or IRS agents, or expert accounting and IT personnel.

 Confidential – No charges filed in the case of a circuit court judge being investigated by the FBI, state police and U.S. Attorney’s Office for money laundering.

 Confidential – No charges filed against a prominent real estate developer under investigation by the FBI and U.S Attorney’s Office for million-dollar bank fraud.
 Father and brother who were represented by other attorneys were charged and convicted.

 Confidential – No charges filed against a medical director of a psychiatric hospital under investigation by the FBI and U.S. Attorney’s Office for improper billing and kickbacks.

 Confidential – No charges filed against an international internet business being investigated by the Federal Trade Commission for improper solicitation.

 No prison time for business executive accused of wire fraud utilizing defense that an antidepressant drug caused erratic behavior.
 Paxil Defense Saves Executive from Prison.
 See the St. Petersburg Times Article here: Patrick Stewart: Unhappy with raise, he stole $1.8 million from Jabil.
 He avoids prison!